Mrittupuri: Kill Zone: Filming

-The filming has commenced in September 2017 and had a 21 days of shoot.
+The filming commenced in September 2017 and had 21 days of shooting.
 All the major scenes were shot during this time.
-In March 2018 the filming will resume and on 30 March the camera will close.
+In March 2018 the filming will resume, and on 30 March the camera will close.
 The movie was shot in some exotic locations in Sydney, Australia.
-Director Zayed Rizwan wanted to use real locations instead of sets, which made tasks difficult for the unit but at the end of the day, Zayed said it was all worth the obstacles.
+Director Zayed Rizwan wanted to use real locations instead of sets, which made tasks difficult for the unit, but at the end of the day, Zayed said it was all worth the obstacles.
 He mentioned, "I want Bangladeshi audience to experience the international feel of the movie, hence I decided to use real locations for which, I am really grateful to Australian government for their support."
 The climax action was shot in Middle Head Fort in Mosman.
-Zayed added, "In Bangladesh, people really liked MI - 2 climax action locations, so I thought why not provide the audience similar kind of experience with their favourite actor Arifin Shuvoo."
-One club song of the movie was shot in a real strip club Sefton Playhouse.
+Zayed added, "In Bangladesh, people really liked MI - 2 climax action locations, so I thought why not provide the audience similar kind of experience with their favourite actor Arifin Shuvoo".
+One club song of the movie was shot in a real strip club, Sefton Playhouse.
 Producer Arijit Barua said, "Filming in a real club is very difficult, there are management factors, crowd factors, size factors, usage limitations, but we have successfully shot the song in one day".
-One particular outdoor scene was shot in a private boat harbour in Balmain, this is the first time any feature film was shot in that particular harbour, producer Buddy Safi added, "When Zayed explained the scene, he was ready to film that scene in an ordinary location, but I insisted to film that scene in a lucrative and high profile location.
+One particular outdoor scene was shot in a private boat harbour in Balmain; this is the first time any feature film was shot in that particular harbour, producer Buddy Safi added, "When Zayed explained the scene, he was ready to film that scene in an ordinary location, but I insisted on filming that scene in a lucrative and high profile location.
 Although it was a very difficult location to arrange and I had to go extra miles to obtain the permission, it was all worth the troubles, specially when I saw the end result of that scene, I am sure the audience in Bangladesh will fall in love with that location."

 Post-production

-The post production of the movie has already started and the first look teaser will be released in February 2016.
-The film will have a distinct Hollywood style look which will make it stand out among all the other releases in Dhallywood.
+The post production of the movie has already started, and the first look teaser will be released in February 2016.
+The film will have a distinct Hollywood style look, which will make it stand out among all the other releases in Dhallywood.